 Also helpful with understanding is knowing the difference between a stimulant and a depressant.
 Most addictive drugs fall under these two general classes.
 The names of both indicate how a person responds to the effects of each class.

 A stimulant arouses the central nervous system.
 This category of drugs amplifies processes in the brain and body.
-Most stimulant drugs heighten dopamine release that increases a person’s alertness, attention, and energy.
+For example, most stimulant drugs affect the central nervous system, heightening the release of dopamine to increase a person’s alertness, attention, and energy.
+Stimulant addiction rehab helps limit or quit use of stimulants such as nicotine or meth and provides supportive care to heal your mind and body.

 Is Heroin a Stimulant?